Book a Tour →

 • High humidity — feels hotter than the temperature suggests

-• Afternoon thunderstorms can disrupt outdoor days
+• Afternoon thunderstorms can disrupt outdoor day trips

 • Peak school holiday prices in December–January